alex-wenner/prompt-lens/README.md

 # promptlens

+In traditional machine learning, understandinf feature contribution is essential in model lifecycle.
+In this new era,there is 100x (probably more) more usage with 100x less (probably more) visibility on WHY an LLM is doing what it's doing.
+So, this was my attempt at helping out :)

+## Disclaimers
+- Yes, written by AI... to a degree.
+I do know what I am doing.
+- Functionality like this may get swallowed into provider frameworks.
+At least I sure hope.
+- Please commit to this!
+Many, many, many of you are way smarter than I am.
+- Totally open sourced.
+Do whatever you want, when you take this and monetize it and become a millionare... just think of me someday.
+- No PII of any kind, api keys, etc are collected.
+Ever.

 Black-box prompt attribution for closed and open LLM APIs, with cost estimation and a CLI.

 `promptlens` exposes composable Python primitives for segmenting prompts, masking features,